gbeine/prosody-modules/mod_muc_defaults/README.markdown

 ## Configuration

-Under your MUC component, add a `default_mucs` option with the relevant settings.
+Under your MUC component, add a `muc_defaults` option with the relevant settings.

 ```
 Component "conference.example.org" "muc"